 root.hcl already imports shared configuration variables.
 Including root is enough to access variables in _account.hcl, _environment.hcl,_region.hcl and _service.hcl files.You can easily access variables with include.root.account_vars, include.root.environment_vars, include.root.region_vars,include.root.service_vars, inside your unit configuration.What lives where?

-Parameter management – How inputs.hcl stays consistent
+Secrets management – How sensitive information stays secure and consistent

 - On